-1 A BILL to repeal §61-11-2 of the Code of West Virginia, 1931, as amended; to repeal §62-3-15 of 2 said code; to amend and reenact §61-2-2 of said code; to amend said code by adding 3 thereto seven new sections, designated §61-2-2a, §61-2-2b, §61-2-2c, §61-2-2d, §61-2-2e, §61-2-2f and §61-2-2g; and to amend said code by adding thereto four new 4 sections, designated §62-7-4, §62-7-5, §62-7-6 and §62-7-6a, all relating to death penalty 5 6 for first degree murder; procedures, standards and findings applicable to imposition 7 thereof in certain instances including aggravating and mitigating circumstances; 8 sentencing; providing automatic review of the death penalty by the Supreme Court of 9 Appeals: providing for forensic deoxyribonucleic acid ("DNA") testing of biological material 10 in death penalty cases; providing for execution of the death sentence by lethal injection; 11 providing for delivery of sentence of death to officer retaining custody of person so 12 sentenced; providing for transmission of indictment, order of conviction, sentence and 13 judgment entered thereon to the warden of the state correctional facility; transfer of person 14 sentenced to death to the state correctional facility; execution; providing presence of 15 certain persons be requested for the execution; providing for certification that sentence of 16 death has been executed; and providing for disposition of the body.
+1 A BILL to repeal §61-11-2 of the Code of West Virginia, 1931, as amended; to repeal §62-3-15 of 2 said code; to amend and reenact §61-2-2 of said code; to amend said code by adding thereto seven new sections, designated §61-2-2a, §61-2-2b, §61-2-2c, §61-2-2d, §61-2-3 2e. §61-2-2f and §61-2-2g: and to amend said code by adding thereto four new sections.
+4 5 designated §62-7-4, §62-7-5, §62-7-6 and §62-7-6a, all relating to the death penalty for 6 first degree murder; procedures, standards and findings applicable to imposition thereof 7 in certain instances including aggravating and mitigating circumstances; sentencing; providing automatic review of the death penalty by the Supreme Court of Appeals; 8 9 providing for forensic deoxyribonucleic acid ("DNA") testing of biological material in death 10 penalty cases; providing for execution of the death sentence by lethal injection; providing 11 for delivery of sentence of death to officer retaining custody of person so sentenced; 12 providing for transmission of indictment, order of conviction, sentence and judgment 13 entered thereon to the warden of the state correctional facility; transfer of person sentenced to death to the state correctional facility; execution; providing presence of 14 15 certain persons be requested for the execution; providing for certification that sentence of 16 death has been executed; and providing for disposition of the body.